almenscorner/IntuneCD/README.md

   - If a setting within a table cell has multiple entries, they are now separated by a new line instead of just a comma
   - Setting name is now separated, for example, `dataRoamingBlocked` will be `Data Roaming Blocked`
 - Conditional access
   - Conditional access is now backed up, this means you will have to add additional permissions to the Azure AD App Registration.
-More information can be found under `Required Azure AD application Graph API permissions`.
+More information can be found under [Required Azure AD application Graph API permissions](#required-azure-ad-application-graph-api-permissions).
   - If you do not wish to back up/update Conditional access, make sure you add it to exclusions
     - `IntuneCD-startbackup -e ConditionalAccess`
     - `IntuneCD-startupdate -e ConditionalAccess`